Handling authentication

 /public/idp/callback/{idp_slug}with authorization code - Backend exchanges code for provider tokens and user info

-- Backend creates or links user account and generates session tokens
+- Backend creates or links the user account, creates a session, and redirects the client with a

 Token Refresh Flow